IMU Abel Visiting Scholar Program 2022/2023 for Mathematicians (up to 4,400 EUR)

 - Travel insurance charges

-- Basic living cost (daily allowance based on living cost of the visiting country/city.
+- Basic living cost for the first month (daily allowance based on living cost of the visiting country/city.
 This amount includes the cost for public transport and all other living costs).
-If the accommodation includes breakfast or any other meals, the daily amount will be reduced.

 - Accommodation cost in the host country (hotel is allowed if the host provides a statement that no guesthouse or rented flat is available and max.
-4 weeks.
-If you stay longer than 4 weeks you have to rent a suitable apartment or guesthouse).
-Receipts for cash payments for accommodation costs cannot be accepted.
-You have to pay via a trackable transfer method.
+4 weeks.)

 - hold at the time of application a PhD in Mathematics;

-- be based in a developing country at the time of application;
+- be based in a developing country at the time of application (As defined by IMU);

 - hold a position in a university/ research institution;